nyashaaa/htmlcssjs/README.md

 TRAVEL WEBSITE
-Created in first semester of Univeristy, will be improved with more experience
+Created in first semester of University, will be improved with more experience

 Techonlogies used: HTML, CSS and JAVASCRIPT